Psychology at Ulster University promises high quality teaching in a supportive learning environment.

 Lectures and related activities are conducted in lecture theatres, laboratories and flexible learning spaces on campus.
 The timetable requires attendance across the working week.

-Full-time students take six modules in each of years 1 and 2.
-Final year students study five modules, including a research project that is conducted across both semesters.
+Full-time students take six modules in each of years 1, 2, and 3.
 During Years 1 and 2 you will take a range of core modules that provide coverage of psychology in sufficient breadth and depth to meet the requirements of professional recognition.
+During your final year you will study two core modules, one of which will be your research project, along with four optional modules.

 Level 4

-In Year 1 you study Introductory modules in Psychology, Professional Practice, Research Methods and Statistics, and Psychology Applied to Health.
+In Year 1 you study Introductory modules in Psychology, Introduction to Research Methods, Research Procedures in the Behavioural Sciences, Psychological Perspectives on Wellness and Resilience, and Psychology Applied to Health.

 Level 5